-In collaboration with the HSA, the SFSO implemented a program where a case worker screens the sentenced and post-plea individuals in jail for Medi-Cal eligibility.
-When appropriate, the case worker assists clients with Medi-Cal applications.
-These applications are submitted to HSA with projected release dates with the goal of having benefits immediately available upon release.
-During FY 20/21, 115 applications were submitted.
+SFSO in collaboration with the Human Services Agency (HSA) has implemented a program where a case worker screens the sentenced and post-plea jail population for Medi-Cal eligibility.
+When appropriate, the case worker assists clients with the Medi-Cal application, which is submitted to HSA with the projected release date, so that benefits will be immediately available upon release.
+Starting in January of 2023, this service will not be limited to persons with a projected release date and everyone booked will be screened for insurance status and eligibility.